Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Evaluation

 \newcolumntype{L}[1]{>{ \arraybackslash}m{#1}} \newcolumntype{Y}[1]{>{ \arraybackslash}m{#1}}

 Table~\ref{tab:stealing} summarizes the experimental results of model stealing attacks.
 We shaded (in red) the cells according to the same criteria as we did for Table~\ref{tab:fine-tuning}.
 The left half of the table presents the results from the non-adaptive attacks.
 Overall, the target models underwent a more drastic trigger set recall drop compared to fine-tuning attacks.
-Assuming the minimal trigger set recall to be 10\%, 16 target models were vulnerable to this attack.
-When we consider 80\% as the minimal requirement, 25 models failed to verify \owner's ownership.
+However, the target models trained on the CIFAR-100 and TinyImageNet dataset experienced a huge test accuracy drop along with a trigger set recall drop, which indicates that our model stealing attacks are ineffective against target models with a large number of classes.
+As a result, assuming the minimal trigger set recall to be 10\%, 16 target models were vulnerable to this attack.
+When we consider 80\% as the minimal requirement, 26 models failed to verify \owner's ownership.
 Among the \numwm watermarking schemes, \wmmodel with \wmexp and DeepSigns were the most vulnerable models, showing a trigger set recall of below 10\% after the attacks.

 The right half of the table shows the results of the adaptive model stealing attacks.
 Considering 10\% as the required minimal trigger set recall, the watermarks embedded in 18 out of the \nummodels target models were destroyed by the adaptive attack.
 We also note that the trigger set recalls further decreased in most target models compared to the non-adaptive attack.
 Moreover, when we raise the bar to 80\%, all \numwm watermarking schemes were broken by this attack.
 Although \wmunrelated was robust against the non-adaptive model stealing attack, it was destroyed by the adaptive attack.